conradakunga/Blog/_posts/2020-12-14-beware-of-httpclient-header-validations.md

 The site `https://www.dnsstuff.com` is rejecting requests whenever a `User-Agent` is not specified.
 Which, from a security standpoint, is understandable.

-Of course as we have proven you can lie about the identity of the browser, but even that simple restriction can improve server performance by rejecting requests from poorly configured automated bots.
+Of course as we have demonstrated you can lie about the identity of the browser, but even that simple restriction can improve server performance by rejecting requests from poorly configured automated bots.

 Which begs the question - does it matter what the `user-agent` is?